moveeleven-data/ledgerline/README.md

 ![Ledgerline Architecture](docs/assets/erd_physical_model_2.png)

-Atlas reduces everything to one clear structure: daily activity measured and explained.
+Atlas reduces everything to one structure: daily activity measured and explained.

 Every team sees the **same story** in the **same numbers**.